Gentianella praecox

 Gentianella praecox, the Bohemian gentian, is a flowering plant species belonging to the genus Gentianella in the family Gentianaceae.
 Its distribution is limited to the territory of the Bohemian Massif.

 Description

 Gentianella praecox is a biennial herb with a direct, simple stem, which more often branches at the base.
-It consists of 4-16 internodes (stem articles) of about the same length.
+It consists of 4–16 internodes (stem articles) of about the same length.
 Basal leaves measure 4.5 cm, which disappear with flowering.
 In the first year after germination the plant creates a sterile leafy rosette, which flowers in the second year.
-The size of the plant is very variable according to season and habitat, varying from 5-35 cm up to a height of 75 cm.
+The size of the plant is very variable according to season and habitat, varying from 5 to 35 cm up to a height of 75 cm.